MCU-ZHISHAN-IoT/HML_FwLib_8051/README.md

 time.
 Otherwise, build works will be failed.
 #### \_\_CONF\_FRE\_CLKIN
 A macro marks frequency of clock source and it's defined in *hml/conf.h*.
 The default value is `11059200UL`.
-This value can be configed via make command line interface variable or config Makefile(refer to *usr/Makefile.config*)
+This value can be configured via make command line interface variable or config Makefile(refer to *usr/Makefile.config*)
 #### \_\_CONF\_HAVE\_T2MOD
-When the macro is defined and mark value "1", it means current MCU has register T2MOD.
+When the macro is defined and mark value `1`, it means current MCU has register T2MOD.
 Besides, if you enable this macro, please make sure macro `__CONF_HAVE_TIM2` is enabled firstly.
 #### \_\_CONF\_HAVE\_TIM2
-When the macro is defined and mark value "1", it means current MCU has timer-2.
+When the macro is defined and mark value `1`, it means current MCU has timer-2.

 ### code & compile
 There is a source file named *test.c* under *usr* directory, we put code includes a main function inside it.
 User can add and